petro-kushchak/homebridge-homepod-radio/README.md

 <span align="center">

-# HomePod Mini Radio
+# HomePod Radio

 </span>

-### HomePod Mini Radio is a Homebridge plugin for streaming radio urls and audio files to a Homepod (Mini or OG) or an Apple TV.
+### HomePod Radio is a Homebridge plugin for streaming radio urls and audio files to a Homepod (Mini or OG) or an Apple TV.

 ## <!-- Thin separator line -->